glotzerlab/signac-benchmarks/README.md

 ```bash
 ./run.sh
 ```
-This will generate collection file callede `benchmark.txt`, which contains the benchmark results.
+This will generate a collection file called `benchmark.txt`, which contains the benchmark results.

 To visualize and plot the benchmark results, execute the `report.ipynb` jupyter notebook.